 - 1 small onion chopped

-- 4 cups vegetable broth (see notes)
+- 4 cups vegetable broth or low-sodium chicken broth (see notes)

 - 2 cups water

 - 2 cups kale stems removed and torn into 1” pieces

 - Heat the oil in a 3 quart saucepan over medium-high heat until shimmering.
 Add onion and cook until softened, about 5 minutes.

 - Meanwhile, mash one can of beans in a small bowl.
 Add mashed beans, broth, and water to saucepan.
 Bring to a boil.